trietcs/clock-time-extraction-opencv/README.md

 10. **Step 10: Draw Time on Image**
    - Draw time on Image
 ---
+TEST
+To test the clock time extraction functions on 10 images, run the following command: python clock_time_extraction.py images/ adjusted_images/ This command will process the clock images located in the images/ directory and save the adjusted clock images in the adjusted_images/ directory.
+Make sure to replace images/ and adjusted_images/ with the actual paths to your input and output directories.
+---
 **Author:** TrietCS
 **Course:** Introduction to Digital Image Processing